French Conversation Practice: 10 French Dialogue Scripts to Boost Your Speaking Skills

 Now, opening a bank account is a big step, especially in another country.

 VOUS: Bonjour.
-Je veux ouvrir un compte.
+Je voudrais ouvrir un compte.
 (Hello.
-I want to open an account.)
+I would like to open an account.)

 VOUS: J’ai un passeport américain.
 (I have an American passport.)

 BANQUIER: Ça marche.
 Avez-vous donc un titre de séjour ?
 (That works.
 Do you have a visa, then?)